Skip to Content

 Physics Undergraduate Conference at Western (PhUnC)

-PhUnC is an annual undergraduate physics conference organized by the Physics and Astronomy Students’ Association (PASA) of Western University.
-Throughout the day, delegates will participate in various events such as poster presentations, oral presentations, a keynote talk, research panel, and physics trivia.
+PhUnC is an annual undergraduate physics and astronomy conference organized by the Physics and Astronomy Students’ Association (PASA) of Western University.
+The conference features research presentations, a keynote talk, panels, and a job/industry fair.
 It is an excellent opportunity for undergraduate students to present their work on a summer research project, honours thesis, or any physics topic of interest, including interdisciplinary physics research.
+Attendance is free, and full registration details can be found at the link below.